kevinfdz98/Lab2/README.md

-<h1> This is the readme of the first laboratory</h1>
+<h1> This is the readme of the second laboratory</h1>
-<p> This first lab only intends to reinforce the material seen in class <br>
+<p> Here I added the CSS work done to my resume, I made another git repo because Im <br>
-by creating a new git repo from the comand console </p>
+waiting to have a re evaluation to the first repo </p>